dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 I began looking for a potential datasource for my application to retrieve UK based data for the COVID-19 outbreak.

-I came across the [UK COVID-19 dashboard](https://coronavirus.data.gov.uk/) which provides an API and Python SDK (mentioned above) developed by PHE.
+I came across the [UK COVID-19 dashboard](https://coronavirus.data.gov.uk/) which provides an application programming interface (API) and Python software development kit (SDK) (mentioned above) developed by PHE.
 The API is free (Thanks PHE! :heart:) and provides loads of data including (but not limited to):

 * New cases.